Teach Abroad Timeline: Planning in the Age of CoronavirusBy Coleen Monroe

 Bridge also offers teachers a way to create a teacher portfolio on the Bridge Job Board to highlight their experience and achievements and then easily share this information with employers.
 Your teacher portfolio is one more way to increase your chances of getting hired and make the eventual transition to living abroad.

 Now is also a good time to update your LinkedIn profile too, including adding your Bridge digital badges.
-Consider marking yourself as “looking for jobs” in the ESL/EFL area; this will help recruiters to get in touch with you through multiple sites.
+Consider marking yourself as “looking for jobs” in the ESL/EFL area; this will help recruiters get in touch with you through multiple sites.

 Ready to apply to your dream job?
 Find out how to prepare for a TEFL/TESOL interview.

-Gain some experience by teaching English online
+Gain some experience

 Each country is different, but in general, the documents you’ll likely need include: